asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 knowledge of node names or IPs `LoadBalancer` Services fix this but require a 1-to-1 mapping between an internal Service and a cloud load balancer.
 This means a cluster with 25 internet facing, apps will need 25 cloud load balancers, and cloud load balancers are not cheap.
-They may also be a finite resource you may be limited to how many cloud load balancer instances you can provision.
+They may also be a finite resource you may be limited to how many cloud load balancer instances you can provision, regardless of how much money you are ready to pay them !

-Ingress fixes this by exposing multiple Service through a single cloud load balancer, it creates a `LoadBalancer` Service, on port 80 or 443 and uses host based and path based routing to send traffic to the correct backend Service.
+Ingress fixes this by exposing multiple Service through a single cloud load balancer, it creates a `LoadBalancer` Service, on port `80 or 443 and uses host based and path based routing to send traffic to the correct backend Service`.

 ### Architecture

 Ingress is a stable resource in the Kubernetes API.
-It went general availability in Kubernetes 1.19 after being in beta for over 15 releases.
-During the 3+ years it was in alpha and beta service meshes increased in popularity and there is some overlap in functionality, as a result if you plan to run a service mesh you may not need ingress.
-Ingress is defined in the `networking.io` API sub group as a `v1` object and is based on the usual two constructs
+It went `general availability in Kubernetes 1.19` after being in beta for over 15 releases.
+During the 3+ years it was in alpha and beta, service meshes increased in popularity and there is some overlap in functionality, as a result if you plan to run a service mesh you may not need ingress.
+Ingress is defined in the `networking.io` API sub group as a `v1` object and is based on the usual two constructs:

-- A controller
+-   A controller - running in a reconciliation loop, to handle the state
-- An object spec
+-   An object spec - a well defined and versioned manifest specification

 The object spec defined rules that govern traffic routing and the controller implements the rules.
 However a lot of Kubernetes clusters do not ship with a built in ingress controller you have to install your own.
-This is the opposite of other API resources, such as Deployments and `ReplicaSets`, which have a built in pre configured controller.
-However some hosted Kubernetes clusters such as GKE have installed one.
+This is the opposite of other API resources, such as `Deployments` and `ReplicaSets`, which have a built in pre-configured controller.
+However some hosted Kubernetes clusters such as `GKE` have installed one.
 Once you have an Ingress controller you deploy Ingress objects with rules that govern how traffic hitting the Ingress is routed

 On the topic of routing, Ingress operates at a layer 7 of the OSI model, also known as the app layer.
 This means it has